ibm-cloud-docs/key-protect/view-keys.md

     | Type | The [key type](/docs/key-protect?topic=key-protect-envelope-encryption#key-types) that describes your key's designated purpose within the service. |
     {: caption="Table 1.
 Describes the <b>Keys</b> table." caption-side="bottom"}

-    Not seeing the full list of keys that are stored in your service instance?
+    Not seeing the full list of keys that are stored in your {{site.data.keyword.keymanagementserviceshort}} instance?
-    Verify with your administrator that you are assigned the correct role for the applicable service instance or individual key.
+    Verify with your administrator that you are assigned the correct role for the applicable {{site.data.keyword.keymanagementserviceshort}} instance or individual key.
 For more information about roles, see
     [Roles and permissions](/docs/key-protect?topic=key-protect-manage-access#roles).
     {: tip}